THE SCIENCE OF MUSIC HOME PAGE (HSI2013)

 WELCOME TO THE SCIENCE OF MUSIC!

 This module will be presented as video lectures instead of live lectures in a lecture theatre.
 Hence no lecture theatre has been allocated for the module.
-However, you are to keep the lecture slot on Wednesdays from 10 am to 12 noon reserved for class tests.
+However, you are to keep the lecture slot on Fridays from 10 am to 12 noon reserved for class tests.

 Video lectures